microsoft/AzureArcSCVMMTSG/ValidateVlanIDNotAvailableOnVMNetwork.md

 iv) ***Open Fabric -> Logical Switches -> Logical Switch property (Name identified from previous step) -> Uplinks (port profile name)***.
 This will have a few Logical Network Definitions (Network sites) associated with Logical Network and marked as enabled.
 Match and identiy the Logical Network Definitions (Network Site) associated with the Logical Network (as identified in step (ii) above)

 v) ***Open VMM Console -> Fabric ->  Logical Networks -> Open Logical Network (identified in Step (ii) above) -> Network Site***.
 There can be more than one Network site associated with the Logical Network.
 Each will have a VLAN ID associated with the same.
 If there is no VLAN ID present, it is assumed that VLAN ID will be 0 which means VLAN is disabled.
 Consider updating the Network site in the above step with the correct VLAN ID which is being planned to be used during ARB deployment and use the same during ARB deployment.
-If there are some issues/open points due to which any existing Network Site is not updated with the expected VLAN ID, you can create a new network site and fill the VLAN ID and subnets.
-As part of this flow, only if you click on Add -> Network site,  it will open text boxes to provide vlan ID and subnet.
-Please create the same and save the ocnfiguration.

-    Once the Network site is created we need to go an update the Uplink port profile so that it allows us to use this network site for ARB deployment.

-    VMM Console -> Fabric -> Port Profiles -> Open Port profile (identied as part of step iv above i.e Uplinks (port profile name))
-    -> Network Configuration -> Select the newly created Network Site (Logical Network Defination)
+vi) If there are some issues/open points due to which any existing Network Site is not updated with the expected VLAN ID, you can create a new network site and fill the VLAN ID and subnets.
+As part of this flow, only if you click on Add -> Network site, it will open text boxes to provide VLAN ID and subnet.
+Save the configuration.
+Once the Network site is created, you need to update the uplink port profile so that it allows us to use this network site for ARB deployment. ***VMM Console -> Fabric -> Port Profiles -> Open Port profile (identied as part of step (iv) above i.e Uplinks (port profile name)) -> Network Configuration -> Select the newly created Network Site (Logical Network Definition)***

-**How to Get the correct VLAN ID if Standard switch is used.**
+**If Standard switch is used.**

 i) Open VMM Console